HTM Personenvervoer: RandstadRail

 Three of these lines (lines 3, 4, and 34) operate as part of the RandstadRail light rail system, connecting The Hague with Voorburg, Leidschendam, and Zoetermeer.
 Some city tram lines (such as lines 2 and 19) also use RandstadRail vehicles but mainly serve urban routes.

 From 2026, new TINA trams are scheduled to replace the older GTL models currently running on lines 1, 6, 10, and 12.
 The first TINA trams are expected to enter service this year.

 Buses

-HTM operates three types of buses: MAN Lion's City CNG buses, VDL Citea SLF-120 E electric buses, and Mercedes-Benz Citaro buses (both 12 and 18 meters long) on nine bus routes across The Hague, Rijswijk, and Voorburg.
+HTM operates two types of buses: VDL Citea SLF-120 E electric buses, and Mercedes-Benz Citaro buses (both 12 and 18 meters long) on nine bus routes across The Hague, Rijswijk, and Voorburg.

 In February 2025, following a successful trial on line 24, HTM began gradually introducing new 12-meter electric eCitaro buses on lines 20, 21, 22, and 28.
 In March, testing started with the 18-meter articulated version (eCitaro G) on line 24, which will also be gradually rolled out on lines 23, 25, and 26.
 The articulated eCitaro G buses are expected to be fully integrated into regular service from June onwards.